HomeArticlesHow ToCalculate Probability

 P(A|B) = P(A ∩ B) / P(B)

 This measures the probability of A occurring given that B is already known to have happened.
-Conditional probability is the formal foundation behind dependent-event calculations: when you calculate the probability of a second card being an ace "given that the first was an ace," you are computing a conditional probability, even if you never write out the formula explicitly.
+Conditional probability is the formal foundation behind dependent-event calculations: when you calculate the probability of a second card being an ace given that the first was an ace, you're computing a conditional probability, even without writing out the formula explicitly.

-These three rules combine to handle virtually every classical probability scenario — coin flips, dice rolls, card draws, and lottery-style selections — by breaking a complex event down into smaller pieces that the multiplication and addition rules can handle individually, then assembling the pieces back into a final answer.
+These three rules combine to handle nearly every classical probability scenario, coin flips, dice rolls, card draws, lottery-style selections, by breaking a complex event down into smaller pieces the multiplication and addition rules can handle individually, then assembling the pieces back into a final answer.

 Frequently Asked Questions